Review of the Penalties for a PC 261 Rape Conviction

 - why did it happen?

 - was it a date gone wrong where other people are drunk?

 - do the people know each other?

-Or, is it a situation where the perpetrator tracks the victim down, follows them and goes into their house and rapes them while they're asleep in their bed, which is obviously, a much more serious situation.
+Or, is it a situation where the perpetrator tracks the victim down, follows them, goes into their house, and rapes them while they're asleep in their bed, which is a much more difficult situation.

 Did the parties know each other?
 That's another thing they're going to look at in assessing whether or not they're going to try to send somebody to prison

-Just because you know the person, or even if it's your spouse or significant other, that doesn't mean you can rape them and force the in any way, and prosecutors and judges are looking to see what the circumstances are.
+Just because you know the person, or even if it's your spouse or significant other, that doesn't mean you can rape them and force them in any way, and prosecutors and judges are looking to see the circumstances.

-But, I know there's a lot because it's a huge population and I've been doing this a long time so I see that this is probably one of the most charged sex crimes.
+But I know there's a lot because it's a vast population, and I've been doing this a long time, so I see that this is probably one of the most charged sex crimes.